 Does your Android phone’s battery drain faster than expected?
 One of the reasons for this could be the apps that continue running in the background long after you have moved on to a different task altogether.
 These apps drain your battery and also eat up your device’s memory.
-You can stop Android apps from running in the background and save your phone’s precious memory and battery life by using a few methods shown you in this guide.
+You can stop Android apps from running in the background and save your phone’s precious memory and battery life by using a few methods shown to you in this guide.

 Note: for this guide, we used a Google Pixel 3a running Android 11.
 The steps may vary depending on the make, model and Android version your device is running.